Inheritance of Real Estate with a Mortgage: Who Pays?

 So what happens if you’re not in a position to be able to obtain a new mortgage?
 Ordinarily, a transfer of a property subject to a mortgage from the owner to another triggers the “due on sale clause” and the debt would all become due.
 On October 13, 2013, the Consumer Financial Protection Bureau issued new regulations which required lenders to more easily provide certain information about the mortgage to persons who are successors in interest where the borrower has passed away.
 This information to be provided includes that fact that the Garn-St. Germain Act of 1982 (the “Act”) imposes certain limits on the application of due-on-sale clauses when real property is transferred as a result of the death of a borrower.

 The Act provides that the lender may not exercise a due on sale provision if there is a transfer to a relative resulting from the death of a borrower or a transfer where the spouse or children of the borrower become an owner of the property.
 As a result, as the new owner, you can simply take over the old mortgage, without any change in terms.
+It’s essential to be informed about what to avoid when inheriting a parent’s house to ensure you’re managing everything correctly.

 For more than 30 years, Attorney Lee A. Drizin has practiced in the areas of estate planning, probate, trusts, guardianship and real estate matters representing clients throughout the state of Nevada.